 The keywords that describe the goings-on at Guitarium are playfulness and joyful partnerships.
 In our 45- to 90-minute group classes, we teach technique, eurhythmics, and music theory.
 The study modules normally last 12 weeks for kids and 6 weeks for adults.
 We set group objectives while also paying attention to everyone’s individual goals.

 Kids can enrol at Guitarium in September and January.
 Adults can enrol every couple of months.
-After passing the introductory course, you can join a follow-up course.
+After passing the introductory course, you can join a follow-up course and become a member of Guitarium.
 You can study at Guitarium all year round.
 You may take leaves of absence of whatever length.
 You are still welcome back to continue where you left off whether you have been absent for three months or three years.
 Each Guitarium student will receive a personalized timeline that will include different milestones related to studying the instrument.
 This will help keep track of one’s progress.
 This timeline can be six months, six years, or sixty years in length.

 - There is no need to bring your own (or rented) instrument with you every time, as we have plenty available on spot for use during the lessons.